-Butterfly spotting takes a little bit of patience, so take your time.
-If you're very still and are careful not to cast a shadow over the butterflies you see you'll be in with a chance of getting close to these winged beauties.
+Butterfly spotting takes a little bit of patience.
+If you're very still and are careful not to cast a shadow over the butterflies you see you'll be in with a chance of getting close to, and identifying, these winged beauties.

 Even bold adventurers don't need to go too far from home to tick off challenges from the '50 things' activity list.
 Here are our top ten ideas for activities that you can do in your own back garden, nearest park or outdoor green space.

 Celebrate the simple pleasures with a walk around Lacock.
 We've pulled together some trails to help you find your way around.

 Please be aware of grazing animals and wildlife in the surrounding fields: keep your dog on a lead and take your litter home with you.